NateRiehl/ThriftShop/README.txt

 	a.
 Users can edit their items and set them as sold
 14. Checkout page made with no functionality.
 15. Setup the logout feature (destroy session variables, etc.)
+16. "Narrow your Search" ->Categories
+	a.
+Item's don't show up twice if in two categories

 NOTES/STEPS of what to do NEXT
 .
 1. Decide if items should be able to have multiple images
-2. "Narrow your Search" ->Categories
-	a.
-Item's shouldn't show up twice if in two categories.
-Still can't figure this out.
-3. Format "currently selling" on profile.php
+2. Format "currently selling" on profile.php
-4. When "checkout" form is submitted, item is edited in DB to have sold == 1 (true) and buyerEmail == email of person who bought it
+3. When "checkout" form is submitted, item is edited in DB to have sold == 1 (true) and buyerEmail == email of person who bought it
+4. More CSS todo